 According to the Minister, government has constructed the cultural palace for Alur Kingdom and will construct more 35 residences for the Kingdom ministers.

-Acholi’s Paramount Chief, His Highness Rwot Onen Acana is also present, among other cultural leaders, with exception of Lango!
+Acholi’s Paramount Chief, His Highness Rwot Onen Acana was present, among other cultural leaders.
+Lango cultural leaders are absent.

-It’s important to note that Lango natives have in recent years divided themselves into two groups – those backing Mzee Yosam Odur Ebii and Eng.
+It’s important to note that Lango people have in recent years divided themselves into two groups – those backing Mzee Yosam Odur Ebii and Eng.
 Micheal Odongo Okune, respectively.

-Speaking to our reporter on phone on Saturday, one of the officials from the Office of the Prime Minister said government will soon sort out the cultural woes in Lango.
+Speaking to our reporter on phone Saturday, one of the officials from the Office of the Prime Minister said, “The government will soon sort out the cultural woes in Lango.”